GSA/challenges-and-prizes/_historical-challenges/zapping-rachel.md

   activity; or    i. disparage the Sponsor.    (viii)  Submissions must be free of malware and other security threats.
-Contestant agrees that the Sponsor may conduct testing on each Submission to determine whether malware or other security threats may be present.    (ix)  Submissions that do not comply with any of the above requirements may be disqualified.
-D.  Additional Terms    (i)  Once a Submission has been submitted, Contestant may not access or make any changes or alterations to the Submission.    (ii)  A Contestant may submit more than one Submission.
+Contestant agrees that the Sponsor may conduct testing on each Submission to determine whether malware or other security threats may be present.    <br>(ix)  Submissions that do not comply with any of the above requirements may be disqualified.
+D.  Additional Terms    <br>(i)  Once a Submission has been submitted, Contestant may not access or make any changes or alterations to the Submission.    <br>(ii)  A Contestant may submit more than one Submission.
 However, each Submission must be unique, as determined by Sponsor in its sole discretion.
-If a Contestant enters two or more Submissions that are substantially similar, the Sponsor reserves the right to disqualify Submissions or require the Contestant to choose one Submission to be entered into the Contest.    (iii) By entering a Submission, Contestant represents, warrants, and agrees that the Submission is the original work of the Contestant and complies with the Official Rules.
+If a Contestant enters two or more Submissions that are substantially similar, the Sponsor reserves the right to disqualify Submissions or require the Contestant to choose one Submission to be entered into the Contest.    <br>(iii) By entering a Submission, Contestant represents, warrants, and agrees that the Submission is the original work of the Contestant and complies with the Official Rules.
 Contestant further represents, warrants, and agrees that